Shuttle/Shuttle.Esb.Sql.Queue/README.md

 # Supported providers

-Currently only the `System.Data.SqlClient` provider name is supported but this can easily be extended.
+Currently only the `System.Data.SqlClient` and `Microsoft.Data.SqlClient` provider names are supported but this can easily be extended.
 Feel free to give it a bash and please send a pull request if you *do* go this route.
 You are welcome to create an issue and assistance will be provided where able.

 # SqlQueue